hipeoplea/project/README.md

 Yandex lyceum project
-cite with tasks on html and python
+cite with tasks, wrote on html, css and flask(python)